-As a not-for-profit community asset, PICA belongs to all Western Australians as a source of inspiration, a gathering place, and an incubator for the art and ideas of today.
+As a not-for-profit cultural organisation, PICA belongs to all Western Australians as a source of inspiration, a gathering place, and an incubator for the art and ideas of today.

-We believe that contemporary artists are the trailblazers, innovators and changemakers that give us a glimpse of what is possible.
-So we work hard to make contemporary arts experiences accessible and engaging to diverse communities, while championing radical new art practices and embracing challenging subject matter that fosters awareness and understanding.
+We believe that contemporary artists are the trailblazers, innovators and change-makers that give us a glimpse of what is possible.
+In acknowledgement of this, we work hard to make contemporary arts experiences accessible and engaging to diverse communities, while championing radical new art practices and embracing challenging subject matter that fosters awareness and understanding.

 When you donate to PICA you are putting your love of art and artists, and your belief in their positive impact on people and communities, into action.
 Becoming a PICA Donor is a simple yet powerful way to express your love of contemporary art and keep PICA free for everyone.

-Put your feelings into action and help us redefine how contemporary arts are created, supported, experienced and valued.
+Put your feelings into action and help us define how contemporary arts are created, supported, experienced and valued.
 Gifts of every size make a difference and any amount over $2 is tax-deductible.

 Put simply, philanthropy means “love of humanity”.
 If you believe art benefits us all and should be freely available to everyone, give what you can and become an Instant Philanthropist.

 Every dollar makes a difference and any amount over $2 is tax deductable.